iFR-OFC/casos/CONTRIBUTING.md

 % SPDX-SnippetEnd
 ```

+## Examples

+You are always welcome to add examples to the [CaΣoS example package](https://github.com/iFR-OFC/casos-example-package).
+We are particularly interested in innovative ways to use sum-of-squares optimization and applications to systems and control problems from various disciplines.

 ## Academic cooperations

 We are always open to academic cooperations and involvement in research projects.
 All inquiries should come with a clear project proposal and publication perspective.